craftslab/gerritlfs/README.md

 ## Storage

-This guide uses MinIO as an S3-compatible backend for Gerrit LFS.
-MinIO is a high-performance, S3-compatible object storage solution.
+This guide supports both MinIO and RustFS as S3-compatible backends for Gerrit LFS.
+Both are high-performance, S3-compatible object storage solutions.

 ### Deploy MinIO